 Symptoms that tend to occur during the first 1–2 weeks of someone starting the keto diet have been nicknamed “the keto flu,” and avoiding these unpleasant symptoms is one of the most compelling reasons to use keto supplements.

-The best keto supplements provide nutritional support while you might otherwise be feeling fatigued and irritable.
+The best keto supplements provide nutritional support for your keto diet food list while you might otherwise be feeling fatigued and irritable.
 They make it easier to get into ketosis and stay there (assuming you follow the diet correctly), and can even help you sleep better, improve your digestion, fight cravings for carbs or sugar, and allow you to continue to stay active.

 10 Best Keto Supplements